Best Dive Sites: Top 15 Dives to Experience Before You Die

 Tawin’s Trip: Palau 13-21 April 2012, 17 drives with Scuba Jambooree, view photo link

 Palau in Micronesia is diving hot spot and unarguably one of the best dive destinations in the World!
 The 200 islands of Palau are surrounded by breathtaking fringing coral reefs, crystal caves and WWII wrecks.
 Of all attractions on offer to diver’s delights though, the drop off’s and wall dives are in a class of their own.
 Recognized as one of the best wall dives in the world due to its concentration of marine life, the Blue Corner Wall at the northwest end of Ngemelis Island.This dive site features a shallow coral shelf that projects out into the ocean and has vertical walls on both sides.
 Not for the faint of heart, this is an advanced dive with sometimes very strong and unpredictable currents which brings in schools of fish and large pelagics to the top edges of the walls.
 The wall drops from 30 to 1000 feet (10 to 330 meters) or more and is covered with large variety of giant Gorgonian sea fans, hard corals and soft corals.The flat coral plateau on the top extended between the two walls and drops gently on the west to about 45 to 60 feet (15 to 20 meters).
 Covered in colonies of cabbage corals as well as many varieties of hard and soft corals make the wall a fantastic place for some underwater photography.
 But, it’s the large schools of fish that makes this site as famous as it is.
-Sharks, Wahoo, Tuna, Hawks Bill and Green turtles, Eagle Rays, Giant Groupers, and Barracuda, to name but a few species.
+Sharks, Wahoo, Tuna, Hawks Bill, Eagle Rays, Giant Groupers, and Barracuda, to name but a few species.
 Two resident Napoleon wrasses often accompany the divers throughout their dive.
 Diving here almost guarantees you great stories to tell friends and and marine encounters you’ll never forget!

 4. Best Manta Ray Dive- Manta Ray Night Dive, Kailua Kona, Hawaii